RadhikaDeshpande1010/Mastering-Python-Collections/SRC/02_intermediate_concepts/string_operations_and_practice.md

 <h2>String Operations and Practice</h2>

-This notebook This module — String Operations and Practice — is part of the Intermediate Concepts series and focuses on strengthening Python string manipulation skills through hands-on examples.
+This module — String Operations and Practice — is part of the Intermediate Concepts series and focuses on strengthening Python string manipulation skills through hands-on examples.

 It contains a curated collection of frequently used string and list operations designed for practical understanding and interview readiness.
 Each question is self-contained, with clear input–output examples and executable Python code.